fmtn/a/README.md

 ## Build

-If you want to build the sources.
+If you want to build the project.

     $mvn clean install